MelMason/ETL_Project/README.md

 -- Jupyter Notebooks -> execute all the files
 - Run the Schema.sql and SQL_query.sql files

+# Challenges
+1. Understanding the concept of 'Digital Currency' and how they function & some financial key terminologies
+2. Deciding between MongoDb or Postgres
+3. Finding the common key between the two data sources since most data was textual based.
+Hence, we had to use Date and since the formats were different in each resource, we created a DateID Field
+4. Identifying Data type for Market Cap, Price since we tried Float and Double, but until we used Double Precision, importing the csv's was not working

 # Team Members
 ## Melissa Mason, Emi Babu, Dan Dragone & Malini Murthy